You are not broken.

 What you can expect from me is my full commitment to you and your own growth.
 To see the whole you, to be with you through any pain, and to see you with unconditional positive regard.
 I want to be a support while you are navigating life's challenges so you can see the rainbow at the other end.

 Nature is at the heart of my practice, but that doesn't mean we have to always go outside.
-It's more about connecting to your own inner Nature, so comfy visits on a couch in the office are quite fine!
+It's more about connecting to your own inner Nature, which can be explored anywhere.
 Additionally, I tend to draw on Attachment Theory, which looks at the bonds we created with our earliest caregivers and how we carry those relationships (and survival) patterns with us through adulthood.
-I also use body-centered approaches, mindfulness, and cognitive re-scripting.
+With that, seeking therapy is a brave endeavor, so I like to be "playful" in the modalities I use, which include body-centered approaches, cognitive rescripting, mindfulness, and EMDR.

 Whatever you bring in, mental health challenges, life transitions, personal and family concerns, etc., I'll be there to walk with you on your journey.